shenwei356/taxonkit/README.md

 Just [download](https://github.com/shenwei356/taxonkit/releases) compressed
-executable file of your operating system, and decompress it with `tar -zxvf *.tar.gz` command or other tools.
+executable file of your operating system, and uncompress it with `tar -zxvf *.tar.gz` command or other tools.
 And then:

 1. **For Linux-like systems**